jwulf/mt-8.6-mr/README.md

 This gives us 48 tests in total - 24 for the REST API, 24 for the gRPC API.

+Note: 6 tests are disabled

-## Demonstrating the issues
+## Demonstrating the issue - "Control group"

-### gRPC API does not reject unauthed requests to ActivateJobs

-See [this Slack thread](https://camunda.slack.com/archives/CSQ2E3BT4/p1739400483444909).
-All RPC methods returned `UNAUTHENTICATED` _except_ for `ActivateJobs`.

 1. Run `./stop.sh` to stop any running instance of the platform and clean up the volumes.
 1. Start the platform with `./start-noauth.sh`.
 This starts a profile that secures the gRPC API, but not the REST API.